GovTechSG/apex-cloud-docs/docs/publisher/publish-api.md

 ## Trusted Certificates

 Trusted Certificates display the set of certificates to be used for verification of the backend endpoint (the Publisher's API, except for bridging API) during TLS handshake.
 CA certificates should be automatically uploaded during the setup of the Frontend API.

+**Note:** For more information, refer to [List of Trusted Certificate Authorities](/docs/general/trusted-certificate-authorities.md).

-In the event, that the desired root CA certificate which corresponds to the backend API is not listed, you may proceed with the below steps to upload the root CA certificate.
+If the desired root CA certificate corresponding to the backend API  is not listed, you may proceed with the below steps to upload the root CA certificate.

-Steps

 1. Click **Trusted Certificates** tab.
-2. Click on the **(+) sign**.
+2. Click on the (**+**) sign.
 3. Select the desired certificate to upload.

    ![trust-cert](./image/publish-api/trust-cert.png)
-4. Ensure that the **use for outbound** toggle button is checked.
+4. Ensure that the **Use for outbound** toggle button is checked.
-5. Click on **import** to import the certificate.
+5. Click **Import** to import the certificate.

-> Bridging API
+### Bridging APIs

->
-> target endpoint is APEX Cloud INTRANET ZONE, please use SGCORE root CA cert (SOEASYRCA-G1) & AWS root CA certs (All AWS root CA cert)
->
+If the target endpoint is in the APEX Cloud Intranet zone, use:

+- SGCORE Root CA - **SOEASYRCA-G1**
+- AWS Root CA certs -  **All AWS Root CA**

-> target endpoint is APEX Cloud INTERNET ZONE use Sectigo root CA cert (USERTrust RSA Certification Authority)
+If the target endpoint is in APEX Cloud Internet zone, use:

+- Sectigo Root CA - **USERTrust RSA Certification Authority**